Lucent Technologies: History

 Lucent was reduced to 30,500 employees, down from about 165,000 employees at its zenith.
-The layoffs of so many experienced employees meant that the company was in a weakened position and unable to reestablish itself when the market recovered in 2003.
+The layoffs of so many experienced employees meant that the company was in a weakened position and unable to re-establish itself when the market recovered in 2003.
 By early 2003, Lucent's market value was $15.6 billion (which includes $6.8 billion of current value for two companies that Lucent had recently spun off, Avaya and Agere Systems), making the shares worth around $2.13, a far cry from its dotcom bubble peak of around $84, when Lucent was worth $258 billion.

 Lucent continued to be active in the areas of telephone switching, optical, data and wireless networking.

+In 2004, the SEC charged Lucent with a $25 million fine for the company's lack of cooperation in their fraud case.

 On April 2, 2006, Lucent announced a merger agreement with Alcatel, which was 1.5 times the size of Lucent.
 Serge Tchuruk became non-executive chairman, and Russo served as CEO of the newly merged company, Alcatel-Lucent, until they were both forced to resign at the end of 2008.
 The merger failed to produce the expected synergies, and there were significant write-downs of Lucent's assets that Alcatel purchased.